Practical information : Accomodation Denmark

 To be booked

 Copenhagen is on a roll.
 Its growing reputation is seeing an increase in visitor numbers.
-In view of the high hotel rates, choosing weekdays instead of the traditional weekend can be a good idea.
-However, book well in advance for stays at Christmas, during the summer vacations or on long "bridge" weekends.
+In view of the high hotel rates, weekdays instead of traditional weekends can be a good deal.
+However, book well in advance for stays at Christmas, during the summer vacations or on long weekends.

 What's very local

-Danhostel is the brand name for the majority of youth hostels. www.danhostel.dk.
-They are located all over the country and are situated in pleasant surroundings.
-Graded from 1 to 5 stars according to the level of services offered, they are open to all globetrotters... without age limit!
-The Hi-Hostelling International card www.hihostels.com may be required, but in most cases it is not necessary.
+Danhostel is the umbrella brand for a large number of youth hostels. www.danhostel.dk.
+They are located all over the country, in pleasant surroundings.
+Rated from 1 to 5 stars according to the level of service offered, they are open to all globetrotters... with no age limit!
+The Hi-Hostelling International card www.hihostels.com may be required, but in most cases is not necessary.

 For food lovers